UNICORE-EU/uftp-docs/source/admin-docs/authserver/authserver-manual.rst

             -H "Accept: application/json" \
             -u demouser:test123

-    This should return a JSON document containing information about the
+    This should return a **JSON document** containing the status of the configured UFTPD servers.
-    configured UFTPD servers and their status.

 .. raw:: html

    <hr>